Dreamweaver2k/data512_common_analysis/README.md

 ## Data

 The data for the wildfires since the 1800's can be found at the USGS website [here](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81).
 It is the 'GeoJSON Files.zip' file.
 We use the 'USGS_Wildland_Fire_Combined_Dataset.json' file for analysis.
+This file is parsed to evaluate if each fire is in the time period of interest and if it is in the region of interest.
+If it is, the id, year, acres, hectares and fire type are saved in fires.json.

+The airquality.ipynb generates aqi_10_worst_avg_2002-2020.json which is the sum of the 10 worst days of air quality for particulate matter 10 over the period of time where Pullman was routinely capturing these values.
+I chose to only look at particulate matter 10 because this is what is generated primarily from wildfires and things like ozone don't really impact it.
+I found this information [here](https://ww2.arb.ca.gov/resources/inhalable-particulate-matter-and-health).

+The visualizations and estimates are calculated from fires.json and aqi_10_worst_avg_2002-2020.json.

 ## Considerations